-With marijuana stocks still jostling for position in the early phase of the game, we’ve seen several shifts.
+With marijuana stocks still jostling for position in the sector’s starting phase, we’ve seen several shifts.
 In this open-ended arena, Cronos Group (NASDAQ:CRON) has emerged as the unofficial leader of the pack.
-Thanks to strong backing from tobacco giant Altria (NYSE:MO), CRON stock has benefited from key acquisitions.
+CRON stock has benefited from key acquisitions thanks to strong backing from tobacco giant Altria (NYSE:MO).

 That said, it’s been a rough ride for cannabis players.
-Dethroned from their status as stocks to buy, Cronos and its peers have wilted this year from higher expectations.
+Dethroned from prior “buy” ratings, Cronos and its peers have wilted this year from higher expectations.

-I’m not trying to dismiss the challenges.
+I’m not trying to dismiss these challenges.
 But over the long run, CRON stock appears a solid buy.
-For example, the company’s Redwood Holding Group acquisition gives it exposure to the U.S. CBD market via Redwood’s Lord Jones brand.
-Thus, with shares down, speculators should consider adding some positions on the cheap.
+For example, the acquisition of Redwood Holding Group gives the company exposure to the U.S. CBD market via Redwood’s Lord Jones brand.

 Roughly one year ago, Aurora Cannabis (NYSE:ACB) was streaking toward the heavens.
-At the time, enthusiasm among marijuana stocks to buy was strong due in part to the “newness” factor.
+At the time, enthusiasm among marijuana stocks to buy was strong due partially to the “newness” factor.

 Quite simply, we’ve never witnessed an illegal market suddenly enter the mainstream with robust public support.
 Combined with Aurora’s focus on the far less controversial medical-cannabis business, ACB stock seemed like a lock.

-Canopy Growth (NYSE:CGC) is a perfect example of the prior hype — and the present reality — of marijuana stocks to buy.
-Before the volatility hemorrhaged this sector, CGC stock was one of Wall Street’s darlings.
+Canopy Growth (NYSE:CGC) is a perfect microcosm for the prior hype — and present reality — of marijuana stocks to buy.
+Before volatility massacred the sector, CGC stock was one of Wall Street’s darlings.
 With an aggressive expansionary strategy, Canopy appeared poised to go places.

 It also didn’t hurt that alcoholic beverages giant Constellation Brands (NYSE:STZ) acquired nearly a 40% stake in CGC stock.
 Naturally, the cash influx helped Canopy’s balance sheet, giving it the confidence to expand.

-Out of the major marijuana stocks to buy, Aphria (NYSE:APHA) is a truly interesting name.
-A year ago, Aphria found itself in hot water after a damning short-seller’s report.
-It accused the company of shady dealings, acquiring assets that largely benefited corporate insiders as opposed to shareholders.
+Of the major marijuana stocks to buy, Aphria (NYSE:APHA) is a truly interesting case.
+A little more than a year ago, Aphria found itself in hot water after a damning short-seller’s report.
+That report accused the company of shady dealings via the acquisition of assets that largely benefited corporate insiders as opposed to shareholders.
 Not surprisingly, APHA stock tumbled on the news.

-Further, the controversy resulted in severe consequences.
+Furthermore, the controversy resulted in severe consequences.
 Part of these consequences involved the ousting of former Aphria CEO Vic Neufeld and co-founder Cole Cacciavillani.
-And outside of a temporary spike rally early this year, APHA stock has traded in a frustratingly sideways trend channel.
+And for the most part, APHA stock responded with wild trading.

 However, an intriguing point is that Hain Celestial’s (NASDAQ:HAIN) Irwin Simon stepped in as interim CEO, eventually taking over the job full time.
-For someone with such a strong professional repertoire as Simon, he’s taking a big risk with APHA stock.
+For someone with such a strong professional repertoire, Simon’s taking a big risk with APHA stock.